Ralegan Siddhi

-Ralegan Siddhi is a village in Parner taluka of Ahmednagar District, Maharashtra state in western India.
-It is located at a distance of 87 km from Pune.
-The village has an area of 982.31 ha (1991).
+Ralegan Siddhi is a village in Parner taluka of Ahmednagar District, in the Indian state of Maharashtra.
+Located 87 km from Pune, the village has an area of 982.31 ha (1991).
 It is considered a model of environmental conservation.
 The village has carried out programs like tree planting, terracing to reduce soil erosion and digging canals to retain rainwater.
 For energy, the village uses solar power, biogas (some generated from the community toilet) and a windmill.

 The project is heralded as a sustainable model of a village republic.

 The village's biggest accomplishment is in its use of renewable sources for energy.
-For example, all the village street lights each have separate solar panels.
+For example, each streetlight in the village has a separate solar panel.
 The village is headed by a Sarpanch who is the chief of the Gram panchayat (village panchayat).

 Demographics

 In 2001, the village had 394 households with a total population of 2306 (1265 males and 1041 females).